ViewComponent/view_component/docs/CONTRIBUTING.md

 1. Make sure the tests pass on your machine: `bundle exec appraisal rake` (see below for specific cases).
 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Make your change, add tests, and make sure the tests still pass.
-1. Add an entry to the top of `docs/CHANGELOG.md` for your changes, no matter how small they're.
-We want to recognize your contribution!
 2. If it's your first time contributing, add yourself to `docs/index.md`.
 3. Push to your fork and [submit a pull request](https://github.com/github/view_component/compare).
 4. Pat yourself on the back and wait for your pull request to be reviewed and merged.